robiningelbrecht/drupal-amqp-rabbitmq/README.md

 ## Define a new CommandHandler

 I like to use Commands and CommandHandlers to persist changes to the database.
-That is basically what the `cqrs` module allows you to do.
+That is basically what the `cqrs` module allows is for.
 It provides a simple framework that

 * Allows you to define new commands and their corresponding command handlers
 * Allows you to push messages to command queues
 * Provides a command worker and dispatcher to process the commands comming in from the different queues

 To add a new command (and command handler), just add a new entry to your `services.yml` and tag it with `cqrs_command_handler`:

 ```yaml